inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 The row is `aria-hidden`, so the button's accessible name comes from its `aria-label`: the plain English sentence, unchanged by any of this.

 The row is built on the client with no extra model call.
-Each sentence is parsed by `compromise`, split into spans, and each span looked up in the Bliss dictionary:
+How a sentence is parsed, split into spans and looked up in the Bliss vocabulary is described in [Bliss Sentences](devDoc/BlissSentences.md).

-- A verb is looked up by the `to` form the dictionary glosses actions with, so "want to" finds "to want" (id 2705) rather than the noun "want, desire" (id 4765).
-A verb takes a following "to" only when another verb follows it, so the directional "to" in "I go to school" survives.
-- A multi-word gloss such as "ice cream" or "Valentine's Day" is matched as one span.
-- A plural noun is looked up in the singular and marked with the plural indicator.
-- Past tense, future tense and the imperative add their indicator.
-Present tense adds none: an action entry's own indicator 81 is already the unmarked form.
-- Punctuation is drawn too.
-A mark is resolved by a direct map to its Bliss symbol — `.` (id 4), `,` (5), `?` (3), `!` (1), `:` (6), `'` (7) — not by the gloss lookup, which would send "period" to
-  "limited time, interval, period".
-A mark with no Bliss symbol, such as a dash or an ellipsis, is shown as text.
-Contractions are expanded before parsing, so no apostrophe survives to be drawn.
-- A span with no symbol is shown as plain text.

-Indicators are attached with the word-level overlay separator `;;`, which `bliss-svg-builder` resolves by finding the word's head glyph itself.

 ## Response Parsing